npstorey/SHSLab/job_posts/full_stack_developer.md

 - Software: Visual Studio 2005 – 2015, SQL Server 2005-2014, SSIS, SSRS, SharePoint, MS Source Safe, MS TFS, Git, IIS, JIRA
 - Database: SQL Server

+To inquire about open positions with the Street Homeless Solutions Lab or with the StreetSmart ITS team send an email to: streethomelesssolutionslab [at] gmail [dot] com